Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

-quick note: This is still a work in progress and some things may change.
+quick note: This is still a work in progress and ~some~ a lot of things may change.

 The readme is not up to date and there is more than this.

+The node named "Pre CFG gradient scaling" can do some similar stuff to controlnet without inferences.

 # Pre CFG nodes